A long-lived project that still receives updates

 ActiveRecordQueryCounter

-Continuous Integration Regression Test Ruby Style Guide Gem Version
+Continuous Integration Ruby Style Guide Gem Version

-• the number of queries
+• The number of queries executed

-• the number of rows returned
+• The number of rows returned

-• the amount of time spent on queries
+• The total time spent on queries

-• the number of transactions used
+• The number of transactions used

-• the amount of time spent inside transactions
+• The total time spent inside transactions

 Usage